highcharts/highcharts/ts/Data/README.md

 ### Creating A Table

-A table can be created with predefined columns and a manual ID to differenciate between table instances.
+A table can be created with predefined columns and a manual ID to differentiate between table instances.

 ```TypeScript